-- Students are permitted to carry drawstring bags and/or purses to class.
-Large backpacks are not permitted. - Hats, ball caps, and hoods are not to be worn inside the school, unless such head coverings are for medical or religious purposes, or other extenuating circumstances approved by administration. - All attire, including accessories, containing messages that are vulgar, offensive, obscene, or libelous; that denigrate others on the basis of race, color, religion, creed, national origin, gender, sexual orientation, or disability; that promote alcohol or drug use or violence; or that are otherwise contrary to the school's educational mission, are not permitted. - Any other attire, clothing, jewelry, or accessories deemed to be inappropriate by the administration may result in disciplinary action.
+- Hats, ball caps, and hoods are not to be worn inside the school, unless such head coverings are for medical, religious purposes, or other extenuating circumstances approved by administration. - All Attire including accessories contain messages that are vulgar, offensive, obscene, or libelous; that denigrate others on the basis of race, color, religion, creed, national origin, gender, sexual orientation, or disability; that promote alcohol or drug use or violence; or that are otherwise contrary to the school's educational mission are not permitted. - Any other attire, clothing, jewelry, or accessories deemed to be inappropriate by the administration.
+Violations may result in disciplinary action.